mgoeker/table2itol/README.md

 package for R. (It is only needed if you want to use the script in conjunction with your own colour vectors.)

-*Please note that explaining how to correctly install R packages is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
-There is plenty of online material available elsewhere.*
+*Please note that explaining how to correctly install R is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.
+As for the installation of or R packages see the FAQ  below.*

 #### Outdated R version